 AWARDS & HONORS

-Society of Professional Journalists NW Excellence in Journalism, Runner Up in Soft Feature Reporting for “What Is Barbershop Therapy?”, 2018
+Society of Professional Journalists NW Excellence in Journalism, Runner Up in Soft Feature Reporting for “What Is Barbershop Therapy?”, YES!
+Magazine, 2018

 PUBLICATIONS & OTHER WORK